Somatic

 Experiencing®

-Olivia is an SEP & personal session provider for credit for SE students at the beginning level.
+Oli is a personal session provider for credit for SE students at the beginning and intermediate level.
 Click here to learn about rates & other policies.

 Somatic Experiencing ® (SE) is a method of tracking the nervous system with the intent of allowing resiliency to grow and trauma to release from the body.